aws/amazon-ecs-cli/README.md

   * (Not yet implemented)

 ### Download specific version
-Using urls above, just replace `latest` with desired tag, for example `v0.4.1`.
-After download remember to rename binary to ecs-cli.
+Using the URLs above, replace `latest` with the desired tag, for example `v0.4.1`.
+After downloading, remember to rename the binary file to `ecs-cli`.

 * Linux:
   * [https://s3.amazonaws.com/amazon-ecs-cli/ecs-cli-linux-amd64-v0.4.1](https://s3.amazonaws.com/amazon-ecs-cli/ecs-cli-linux-amd64-v0.4.1)